-Measure the yard and verify the maximum number of guests that will fit comfortably in it.
+- Measure the yard and verify the maximum number of guests that will fit comfortably in it.
 A good rule is eight square feet for a seated ceremony and four square feet for a standing ceremony.
 For receptions, a good rule is to stay with eight square feet.
-However, don’t forget about tables for gifts, the cake and entertainment.
+However, don’t forget about tables for gifts, the cake, and entertainment.
 The dance floor will also need to be considered.

-People love to see flowers in bloom.
+- People love to see flowers in bloom.
 Check with your local nursery and have plants that will be blooming at the time of your wedding.
 Think about flowers that may attract insects and bees to pollinate.
 You don’t want mass hysteria from the bugs.
 The nursery will also help as to when to plant!

-A fresh coat of paint works wonders.
-Go to your local hardware or paint store and pick out outdoor friendly paint.
-Look at bringing old sheds, fences, picnic tables and anything else that may need spicing up.
+- A fresh coat of paint works wonders.
+Go to your local hardware or paint store and pick out outdoor-friendly paint.
+Look at bringing old sheds, fences, picnic tables, and anything else that may need spicing up.

-Is there something unattractive in the yard?
+- Is there something unattractive in the yard?
 Consider covering it up with homemade signs, banners, streamers, and ribbons.

-Please address the neighbors before the big day.
+- Please address the neighbors before the big day.
 Close neighbors you may consider inviting to the wedding.
 Others you will want to tell about the event with a home-baked pie so they stay calm during the dancing hours.
 Check with your local authorities and know the noise ordinances.
-Also talk to them about getting permission for guest parking in front of their homes and/or driveways.
+Also, talk to them about getting permission for guest parking in front of their homes and/or driveways.

 - Carefully examine the condition of walkways like sidewalks, stairs, deck, porch, driveways, and paths.
 Would you be able to comfortably walk in high heels in these areas?
 Repair any places with enough time to cure.
-Roots popping out of the ground and uneven ground will also need to be addressed.
+Roots popping out of the ground and the uneven ground will also need to be addressed.
 Be sure that all structures are up to code and no one will get hurt from broken banisters.
 It may be best to seal the driveway as it will be a big focal point for parking and walking (one month before the wedding).

-Weather happens to be unpredictable.
+- Weather happens to be unpredictable.
 Be sure to have a backup plan.
 Do you need to reserve a tent or purchase umbrellas or have blankets and mittens ready at hand?

-If the homeowner does not want to have the upkeep of lots of new plants after your wedding, consider potted plants that can be given away as favors the week after the wedding.
+- If the homeowner does not want to have the upkeep of lots of new plants after your wedding, consider potted plants that can be given away as favors the week after the wedding.
 You can even get potted flowers at your local nursery too.

-If you are having kids at your wedding, what can they get into or hurt themselves on or keep everyone’s attention instead of on you.
+- If you are having kids at your wedding, what can they get into or hurt themselves on or keep everyone’s attention instead of on you?

-We recommend speaking to a local electrician to verify the home can handle the electrical needs of the wedding.
+- We recommend speaking to a local electrician to verify the home can handle the electrical needs of the wedding.
 Will you need to add generators for your power needs for entertainment and lighting?
 Another contractor to have ready will be a plumber.
 Just in case the toilets get backed-up.

-Are you having a small, intimate wedding without entertainment?
-We like the idea of adding a few wind chimes (out of the reach of children), bells or playing music from a small iPod operated speaker system.
+- Are you having a small, intimate wedding without entertainment?
+We like the idea of adding a few wind chimes (out of the reach of children), bells, or playing music from a small iPod operated speaker system.

 - First impressions are everything.
 Do whatever it takes to WOW guests as they arrive you your wedding.
 A sign saying “Wedding Here” just won’t cut it.
 Entrance archways, line walkways with lights or decorations, or light strings showing them the way.